maxmahlke/rocks/docs/tutorials.rst

 - :ref:`What is the average weighted albedo of Hebe? <weighted_average_scripted>`

-- :ref:`What parameters can I open in a plot?`
+- :ref:`Which parameters can I open in a plot?`

+- :ref:`Which parameters can be abbreviated? <Parameter Aliases>`

 - :ref:`How do I access the entries in a catalogue one by one? <iterate_catalogues>`